Cedar Lake

 Aitkin County, MinnesotaOligotrophic

-Cedar Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Aitkin County.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+Cedar Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Aitkin County.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Zebra mussels have been documented at Cedar Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
 Cedar Lake's fishery is anchored by muskellunge, with 22 documented species in total — a destination water for muskie anglers.
 A documented public access point at Cedar Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The lake has a partial ice record — 12 observed ice-outs, centered near Apr 18.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.